Dice

 Meaning & Usage

-- To call the police or law enforcement (regional verb phrase)
+- To contact law enforcement (regional verb phrase)

 Mae: